pgRouting/GSoC-pgRouting/doc/src/migration.rst

 parameter changed from optional to compulsory, and its valid values differ for directed and undirected graphs.

 :doc:`pgr_maxCardinalityMatch` works only for undirected graphs, therefore the ``directed`` flag has been removed.

 :doc:`pgr_trsp` signatures have changed and many issues have been fixed in the new signatures.
 This section will show how to migrate from the old signatures to the new replacement functions.
 This also affects the restrictions.

-:doc:`pgr_withPointsDD` signatures have changed, with the addition of new columns in the new signatures.
-It works mainly for driving cases, therefore the ``driving side`` parameter changed from optional to compulsory, and its valid values differ for directed and undirected graphs.

 .. warning::
    All deprecated functions will be removed on next mayor version 4.0.0